 As soon as they were able, I got my young daughters in harnesses and on the rock.
 We climbed in the gym, we climbed at the Gunks.
 I made friends with other families so we could help each other watch the kids and climb at the same time, while the kids had other kids to play with.
 Enough families were interested that I formed a mailing list for Gunks climbing families.
 The group grew, I met many wonderful people, and now our family climbing group has over 80 members.
 I discovered that being a climbing mommy wasn’t just an activity, it was a passion and the idea of Cliffmama as an identity was born.

 Cliffmama was originally an online nickname for me – a domain name, a screen nickname – just for fun.
 The original cliffmama.com website was very basic – just a way to share photos and stories with friends and family.
 However I seem to have developed an identity amongst my climbing peers as an example of how both motherhood and climbing can be accomplished successfully, and some friends suggested I blog about it.
-I finally have the time to redesign the website to add more useful content about climbing with kids, trip reports and useful information about my home crag, the Gunks.
+Between full time work and blogging for the Gunks Climbers’ Coalition, I try to find time to add more useful content about climbing with kids, trip reports and useful information about my home crag, the Gunks.
 After climbing at the Gunks for more than 30 years and spending many weekends looking for places to eat and sleep, I enjoy sharing what I know about visiting here.
-My little girls are now in college and can top rope harder grades than me, and my older daughter can sport lead 5.11a.
+My little girls are now in their 20s and can climb harder grades than me, and my older daughter made it to the finals of the national championships with her collegiate climbing team.
 I am thrilled that despite having grown up in the shopping mall culture of the NJ suburbs, they have developed a passion for the outdoors and for climbing.
 In 2010 we moved near the Gunks full time to best appreciate all the outdoors have to offer.
+The adventures continue.